Thursday, November 10, 2022 11:00am, EST

 Students may apply to the C-IVT certificate program while in their first year of the MSW program (regardless of part-time or full-time status).
 Students in the certificate must fulfill the following academic requirements:

-1. Violence and Abuse in Adulthood OR Violence and Abuse in Childhood (Advanced HBSE)
+2. Understanding Violence & Abuse in Adulthood OR and Understanding Violence & Abuse in Childhood

 Little sisters